RetroPie/RetroPie-Docs/docs/Advanced-Configuration.md

 #Max out the CPU in the background (one core).
 Heats it up, loads the power-supply.
 nice yes >/dev/null &

-#Read the entire SD card 10x.
+#Read the entire SD card, 2x.
 Tests RAM and I/O
 for i in {1..2}; do echo reading: $i; sudo dd if=/dev/mmcblk0 of=/dev/null bs=4M; done

-#Writes 512 MB test file,  10x.
+#Writes 512 MB test file,  5x.
 for i in {1..5}; do echo writing: $i; dd if=/dev/zero of=deleteme.dat bs=1M count=512; sync; done

 #Clean up